HannahBravo/Plotting-practice-R/README.md

-# Plotting-practice-R
+# Plotting Practice in R
-Some example plots I created in RStudio following along in The Book of R.
+Some example plots I created in RStudio following along with The Book of R.